 Mark Schneider - Director of Marketing

 Mark also experienced the pain of losing a loved one when his mother passed away after 10 months of battling pancreatic cancer.
 He and his siblings fought constantly trying to figure out “what was best for mom”, while living thousands of miles apart from each other.
 Mark has launched two national communications divisions and developed campaigns for over one-third of the Fortune 1000.
 Until CancerLife, Mark did not have a legacy to stand on.
-His desire to make a significant contribution to the greater good with CancerLife drives him to accomplish the extraordinary, every single day.
+His commitment to make a significant contribution to the greater good with CancerLife drives him every single day.

 Ondreah Johnson, RN - Chief Cultural Officer